LiskIsBest/Mania-Cat-Lisk/README.md

+# wip
-# Mania Cat.py
+# Mania Cat.go
 This is not an orginal idea.\
-Mania Cat.py is a recreation of [malad1211/Mania-Cat](https://github.com/malad1211/Mania-Cat) in python.\
+Mania Cat.go is a recreation of [malad1211/Mania-Cat](https://github.com/malad1211/Mania-Cat) in Go.\
 Cat and keypress images are pulled from [malad1211](https://github.com/malad1211)'s repo